EU cancels election observation mission to Ethiopia | DW | 03.05.2021

 EU High Representative Josep Borrell says Ethiopian authorities would not agree to key parameters regarding the bloc's observation mission.
-Ethiopian parliamentary elections are slated for June.
+The June elections come amid an ongoing crisis in the Tigray region.

 The EU on Monday canceled its upcoming election observation mission to Ethiopia, High Representative Josep Borrell said in a statement.